Nodular basal cell carcinoma

 ICD11: 2C32.0

-Most frequent basal cell carcinoma (approx. 60%), which stands out due to its knot-shaped appearance.
+Most common basal cell carcinoma (approx. 60%), which is notable for its nodular appearance.

-Slowly growing, erythematous or skin-coloured, sharply defined, shiny, coarser, indolent, partly pigmented knot.
-In the marginal area there are telangiectasias and a pearl-like rim.
-Often a central depression up to ulceration (ulcer rodens) is visible.
+Slowly growing, erythematous or skin-coloured, sharply demarcated, shiny, dermal, indolent, partially pigmented nodule.
+The marginal area shows telangiectasia as well as a pearl cord-like rim.
+A central depression up to ulceration (ulcus rodens) is often visible.

-Almost exclusively on the head, zygomatic region, bridge of nose, inner corner of the eye, auricle, capillitium.
+Almost exclusively on the head, zygomatic region, bridge of the nose, inner corner of the eye, pinna, capillitium.

 Curettage and electrodesiccation |